It is my pleasure to welcome you to Richmond Primary School.

 At Richmond our students are supported to learn and grow in a caring family atmosphere as we develop their skills to become active, articulate citizens of the world.

 Richmond Primary offers a high quality, innovative teaching and learning program that is based on the Australian Curriculum.
 Programs are structured to ensure that every child has access to quality literacy and numeracy programs including intervention and enrichment.
-Specialist lessons in Physical Education, Music, Visual and Performing Arts and Italian are offered throughout the year.
+Specialist lessons in Physical Education, Visual Arts, Science and Italian are offered throughout the year.

 Our newly equipped STEM facilities and Early Years building update is a focal point for future learning and instrumental in the implementation of the STEM (Science, Technology, Engineering and Mathematics) strategy.
 Richmond Primary School places great importance on the integration of current digital technologies into all curriculum areas with fully networked computers, interactive televisions/whiteboards and iPads in every classroom.